KQM-git/TCL/docs/evidence/characters/cryo/kamisato-ayaka.md

 [Video](https://youtu.be/jR38Uo03eZU)

 1. Enemies are not guaranteed to take full damage.
-2. Enemies can exit the AOE prematurely and take less damage.
+2. Enemies can exit the AoE prematurely and take less damage.
-3. Enemies can enter the AOE late and still take some damage.
+3. Enemies can enter the AoE late and still take some damage.
 4. The gadget is "dropped" the moment the damage starts, meaning it does not stick to the marked enemy for the entire duration (only sticks till enemies start getting hit) and stays at the position it was last at.

 **Conclusion:**